StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 sh ./run.w2v.sh

 ```
-We are still polishing code here, if you want to retrain the i-vector system drop us an email: steven@aicyber.com
+We are still polishing code here, if you want to retrain the i-vector system and found any problems please drop us an email: steven@aicyber.com.
 Meanwhile pre-trained i-vectors are given, so you can reproduce the scores we listed in the paper , see 4 Evaluation.

 The output will be in a folder named **exp** .